opentensor/bittensor-subnet-template/docs/running_on_mainnet.md

 btcli wallet new_hotkey --wallet.name validator --wallet.hotkey default
 ```

-3. Getting the price of subnetwork creation
+## 3. Getting the price of subnetwork creation

-Creating subnetworks on mainnet is competitive and the cost it determined by the rate at which new network are being registered onto the chain.
+Creating subnetworks on mainnet is competitive.
+The cost is determined by the rate at which new networks are being registered onto the Bittensor blockchain.

 By default you must have at least 100 TAO on your owner wallet to create a subnetwork.
-However the exact amount will fluctuate based on demand.
-The code below shows how to get the current price of creating a subnetwork.
+However, the exact amount will fluctuate based on demand.
+The below code shows how to get the current price of creating a subnetwork.

 ```bash
 btcli subnet lock_cost
 >> Subnet lock cost: τ100.000000000
 ```

-4. Purchasing a slot
+## 4. Purchasing a slot

 Using your TAO balance, you can register your subnet to the chain.
 This will create a new subnet on the chain and give you the owner permissions to it.
-The code below shows how to purchase a slot.
+The below code shows how to purchase a slot.

-*Note: Slots cost TAO to lock, you will get this TAO back when the subnet is dissolved.*
+**NOTE**: Slots cost TAO to lock.
+You will get this TAO back when the subnet is dissolved.

 ```bash
 # Run the register subnetwork command on the locally running chain.
 btcli subnet create